Aaron Swartz: Hacks

 On January 13, 2013, members of Anonymous hacked two websites on the MIT domain, replacing them with tributes to Swartz that called on members of the Internet community to use his death as a rallying point for the open access movement.
 The banner included a list of demands for improvements in the U.S. copyright system, along with Swartz's Guerilla Open Access Manifesto.
-On the night of January 18, 2013, MIT's e-mail system was taken offline for ten hours.
-On January 22, e-mail sent to MIT was redirected by hackers Aush0k and TibitXimer to the Korea Advanced Institute of Science & Technology.
-All other traffic to MIT was redirected to a computer at Harvard University that was publishing a statement headed "R.I.P Aaron Swartz," with text from a 2009 posting by Swartz, accompanied by a chiptune version of "The Star-Spangled Banner".
+On the night of January 18, MIT's email system was taken offline for ten hours.
+On January 22, email sent to MIT was redirected by hackers Aush0k and TibitXimer to the Korea Advanced Institute of Science & Technology.
+All other traffic to MIT was redirected to a computer at Harvard University that was publishing a statement headed "R.I.P Aaron Swartz", with text from a 2009 post by Swartz, accompanied by a chiptune version of "The Star-Spangled Banner".
 MIT regained full control after about seven hours.
-In the early hours of January 26, 2013, the U.S. Sentencing Commission website, USSC.gov, was hacked by Anonymous.
-The home page was replaced with an embedded YouTube video, Anonymous Operation Last Resort.
+In the early hours of January 26, Anonymous hacked the U.S. Sentencing Commission website, USSC.gov.
+The homepage was replaced by an embedded YouTube video, Anonymous Operation Last Resort.
 The video statement said Swartz "faced an impossible choice".
 A hacker downloaded "hundreds of thousands" of scientific-journal articles from a Swiss publisher's website and republished them on the open Web in Swartz's honor a week before the first anniversary of his death.

-Petition to the White House
+White House petition

-After Swartz's death, more than 50,000 people signed an online petition to the White House calling for the removal of Ortiz, "for overreach in the case of Aaron Swartz."
+After Swartz's death, more than 50,000 people signed an online petition to the White House calling for Ortiz's removal "for overreach in the case of Aaron Swartz".
 A similar petition was submitted calling for prosecutor Stephen Heymann's firing.
-In January 2015, two years after Swartz's death, the White House declined both petitions.
+In January 2015, the White House declined both petitions.